we will do it together

 As soon as you’re done with the first coat, let it dry for an hour before applying a second.
 (Generally speaking, it takes a few coats of sealer to achieve adequate protection.)

 After the second coat dries, test the surface with a few drops of water.
-The liquid should bead up into droplets; if not, use a coat to ensure quality results.
+The liquid should bead up into droplets; if not, apply a coat to guarantee quality results.

 Finally, let your tiled area dry completely.
-Some sealers need only 24 hours to heal, while others can take up to 48 hourscheck the manufacturer’s directions on how to seal grout to be sure.
-While it may be inconvenient to keep a room off-limits for two or a day, remind yourself it’s going to be the next time you clean your grout.
+While others can take up to 48 hours check the manufacturer’s instructions some sealers require only 24 hours to heal.
+While it may be inconvenient to maintain a room off-limits for a day or two, remind yourself how convenient it’s going to be the next time.
 A sealer means less time scrubbing, so this is one chore that will make your bathroom that is routine cleaning a breeze.

 Get In touch